 Forbes recommends that you not lose sight of the true spirit of social media; ask followers for their opinions and how you could make things better for them.

+Want to elevate your social selling strategies with ease and get more employees involved?
 Learn how a social selling program can amplify your lead generation.
 Schedule your personal demo of EveryoneSocial.